 Following the road map set forth by the FSS department of AKC, the BPCA has established a strong and effective breed club.
 The BPCA has participated in Meet the Breeds across the country and has held matches in conjunction with the Briard and Beauceron Clubs.
 Fanciers have successfully shown their dogs in the venues available to them.

 In late 2008, the BPCA petitioned AKC to be able to compete in Companion and Performance Events.
 The Berger Picard received approval at the January 2009 board meeting and became effective July 1, 2009.

 The Berger Picard became a participant in the Canine Health Information Center (CHIC) program in April of 2010.
 Tests required for a Picard to receive a CHIC number include hip dysplasia, CERF, CHIC DNA registry and at least one of the following electives: thyroid, cardiac, elbow dysplasia.

 In October 2011, the AKC Board approved the Berger Picard Club of America as the official Parent Club of breed.
 With input and approval from AKC, the BPCA voted and approved the standard for the Berger Picard in December of 2011.
 Upon establishment of a standard, the BPCA was able to request the Picard to be moved into the Miscellaneous Group.

-The BPCA has continued to grow and now has over 125 members from over 34 states.
+The BPCA has continued to grow and now has over 150 members from over 34 states.
 Fanciers started showing their dogs in AKC Miscellaneous Group in January 2013.
-The Berger Picard moves into AKC herding group in July 2015.
-Watch for us on the green carpet of Westminster Kennel Club February 2016!
+The Berger Picard moved into AKC herding group in July 2015.
+BPCA became a delegate club as of the September 2016 board meeting of the AKC.